Diagnostic radiographers specialise in delivering high-quality imaging service that aids in the diagnosis of illnesses and injuries.

 Dietetians assess and prescribe appropriate dietary treatment and nutrition care plans that cater to the needs of the individual patient.

-Medical social workers provide psychosocial assessment and support to patients and their families.
-They also develop discharge plans for patients that meet their post-hospitalisation needs and help them cope with financial, social, emotional and health issues.
+Medical social workers support patients and their families by providing psychosocial assessments, develop discharge plans that meet their post hospitalization needs, and help them cope with financial, social, emotional and health issues.

-Nurses provide care from illness to recovery and help the well stay healthy.
-There are exciting opportunities for nurses to develop their clinical skills to an advanced level, or move into nursing management, education or research.
+Nursing is a highly-skilled and well-rounded profession with diverse responsibilities.
+There are exciting opportunities for nurses to develop their clinical skills to an advanced level, or move into nursing management, teaching or research.

 Occupational therapists design and implement activities to ensure maximum recovery and achieve optimal independence for patients who are physically impaired or who have lost their ability to perform daily tasks.

-Pharmacists dispense and counsel patients on their medications, manage the procurement of drugs and provide advice on the uses
+Pharmacists dispense and counsel patients on the uses and effects of their medications, as well as manage the procurement of drugs.

 Podiatrists diagnose and treat conditions of the feet and lower limbs such as bone and joint disorders as well as heel and arch ailments.